Leonard-Pat/Web-Scraper-Crypto-Research/README.md

 ## Setup
 ### Requirements
 - [Git](https://git-scm.com/book/en/v2/Getting-Started-Installing-Git)
+  - Should be able to run `git --version` if done correctly
 - [python](https://www.python.org/downloads/)
   - Should be able to run `python --version` if done correctly
 ### Installation